State Medical Society applauds new law to revamp professional licensure system

 The Illinois State Medical Society said the new system will not only put Illinois even with other states, but will actually make Illinois a frontrunner.

-Illinois State Medical Society President Dr. Rodney Alford joined Capitol Connection to discuss the changes.
+Dr. Rodney Alford, President of the Illinois State Medical Society, joined Capitol Connection to discuss the changes.